mikefromit/flask-jsonschema-example/README.md

    :include-empty-docstring:
 ```

-You can then spruce up your endpoint docstring to include the jsonschema
+You can then spruce up your route docstring to include the jsonschema

 **Example**